markshapiro/schedule-planning-genetic-algorithm/README.md

 3) order of job execution doesn't matter
 4) if a job is assigned to 2 workers, they must start and finish together at the same time
 5) if a job is assigned to 2 workers, the job duration will be split by 2, if duration is odd number then both workers will work until the end of last time unit (e.g. if job duration is 7, they wil both work 4 time units)
-6) workers have a window of 18 time units per day, during which they can be assigned jobs, meaning daily job makespan of worker shouldn't exceed 18 time units.
+6) workers have a window of 18 time units per day, during which they can be assigned jobs, makespan of daily schedule of worker shouldn't exceed 18 time units.
 7) workers can have idle time between jobs.
 8) jobs can't be split to smaller jobs, only between 2 workers